datumorphism/datumorphism.github.io/content/til/programming/mathematica/mathematica-passing-arguments-through-lists.md

 - programming
 tags:
 - Mathematica
-excerpt: We can pass a list of arguments using Sequence
+summary: We can pass a list of arguments using Sequence
 ---